-My debut novel, The Colour of Things Unseen, was published in the UK by Aurora Metro Books in September 2019.
+My debut novel, The Colour of Things Unseen, was published in the UK by Aurora Metro Books in September 2019 and in Australia in 2020.

 In The Colour of Things Unseen, Adi leaves his family and small village in Central Java to travel to Australia to study art at a Sydney art school.
 He arrives in early 1997 and later that year Indonesia is hit by economic crisis and collapse.
 The following year, in May 1998, the seemingly entrenched thirty-two year old Suharto dictatorship, in whose shadow Adi has grown up, collapses and is replaced by a democracy.